 Electoral Competitiveness: One of the most important factors is the competitiveness of the presidential election in each state.
 Overall, 66% of eligible voters turned out to the polls in the nation's 12 most competitive states in 2012, but only 57% did in the nation's 39 other states (including the District of Columbia).

 Election Type: Low turnout is most pronounced in primary elections, off-year elections for state legislators, and local elections.
 For example, a 2013 study of 340 mayoral elections in 144 U.S. cities from 1996-2012 found that voter turnout in those cities averaged at 25.8%.
 In many cities, mayors have been elected with single-digit turnout.
 For example, turnout in Dallas' 1999 mayoral election was a mere 5%.

-Voting Laws: Voter registration laws, voter identification laws, early voting, and polling place accessibility can also effect voter turnout, though not always in the ways that we might expect.
+Voting Laws: Voter registration laws, voter identification laws, early voting, and polling place accessibility can also affect voter turnout, though not always in the ways that we might expect.
 For example, the introduction of early voting, which was intended to make voting easier and increase turnout, appears to have actually decreased turnout.

 Age: Young people are much less likely to vote than older ones.
 From 1972 to 2012, citizens 18-29 years old turned out at a rate 15 to 20 points lower than citizens 30 year and older.

 Race/ethnicity: Voter turnout also varies by race and ethnicity.
 In 2012, turnout rates among eligible white and black voters was 64.1% and 66.2%, respectively, while it was only 48.0% and 47.3% among Latino and Asian American voters respectively.
 The 2012 election was the first presidential election since Reconstruction ended in which black turnout exceeded white turnout.